Peptides for the skin? Do you need them?

 Communicators.

-Peptides can send messages between cells to orchestrate positive activities such as the formation of collagen and elastin.
+Peptides can send messages between cells to orchestrate positive activities such as collagen and elastin formation.
 Great if you want to reduce visible signs of ageing.

 Gatekeepers.

-A peptide can inhibit destructive enzymes, which, if left unchecked, destroys collagen and elastin.
-Very useful if you want to prevent premature ageing.
+A peptide can inhibit destructive enzymes, which, if left unchecked, destroy collagen and elastin.
+Useful if you want to prevent premature ageing.

 Neurotransmitters.